Reign of Christ Sunday

 Col. 1:11-20; Jer.23:1-6

-CHRIST THE KING — ARE WE JOKING?
+REIGN OF CHRIST — ARE WE JOKING?

 Twice in recent weeks we’ve noticed outrageous claims made about Christ’s power.
 It began with St. Paul’s outrageous description in Ephesians of Christ’s power as “far above all rule and authority and power and dominion.”
 His waxing poetic about that power recalls the greatest conquerors of all time, people like Alexander the Great or Julius Caesar.
 So why is St. Paul’s description so outrageous?
 Because he’s making this claim of ultimate power for a poor carpenter’s son who was ignominiously executed on the Cross in shame and powerlessness.
 And so we said that, either this is absolutely daft and crazy nonsense, or else God is trying to show us that what counts for power to God is completely different than what counts for power to us.

 Well, this week we have all of that outrageousness thrown right back in our face and made explicit.
-Christ the King Sunday, we call it.
+Reign of Christ Sunday, we call it.
 And if the joke isn’t obvious yet, our Gospel Lesson makes it as plain as can be.
 Pilate makes a joke by posting a sign of “King of the Jews” above Jesus’ head.
 He no doubt regarded the Jewish people as a joke and thought he’d mock them a bit.
 This puts everyone in a mocking mood, of course, so as Jesus hangs on the cross he is made to be the butt of everyone’s jokes:

 “He saved others; let him save himself if he is the Messiah of God, his chosen one!”
 The soldiers also mocked him, coming up and offering him sour wine, and saying, “If you are the King of the Jews, save yourself!”
 One of the criminals who were hanged there kept deriding him and saying, “Are you not the Messiah?
 Save yourself and us!”
 (Luke 23:35-38, 39)